Hedgecack History, Family Crest & Coats of Arms

 Early History of the Hedgecack family

-Another 121 words (9 lines of text) are included under the topic Early Hedgecack History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hedgecack research.
+Another 61 words (4 lines of text) covering the years 1739, 1777, 1775, 1776 and 1777 are included under the topic Early Hedgecack History in all our PDF Extended History products and printed products wherever possible.

 Hedgecack Spelling Variations